The Best Mid Range Discs of 2025

 Lone Star Discs

-Lone Star is renowned for its rapid expansion of disc molds, and their midrange selection is no exception.
+Lone Star is renowned for its rapid growth and variety of disc molds, and their midrange selection is no exception.
 The Texas Ranger leads their sales, followed by the BB6, Middy, Harpoon, Walker, Lone Wolf, and BearKat, each designed to offer something unique to the midrange game.

 TSA (Thoughtspace Athletics)